 Besides the “nature” side of the equation, nurture plays a role as well.
 It’s estimated that our lives are primarily guided by our subconscious mind.
 So, when it comes to attraction, your subconscious mind is a tapestry of various threads from your life.
 Much of this is encoded emotionally in older parts of our brain collectively called “the limbic system.”

 So, a girl might find a boy who looks like her dad who abandoned her attractive.
 A guy might find a girl attractive because her cologne smells like his first love.
 A woman may find a guy repulsive simply because he resembles an abusive ex.
-Etc. Etc.

 All of these subconscious thoughts are working overtime when we meet someone.
 And, because they are emotions coming from older parts of our brains, we aren’t even aware these factors are influencing us.
-But, they are, and they are shaping whom we are attracted to.

 Of course, all of this could sound like humans are just robots, or even worse, that if most of it is chemical, based on evolution, and other factors out of our conscious control, does that mean some people are damned to be dateless?
 In some ways, yes.
 For example shorter guys and women with naturally poor waist to hip ratios probably have a harder time winning over admirers.